robmoore-i/helm-test-java/README.md

 ## Usage example

-This example assumes the use of the `com.rrmoore.gradle.helm-test-java` to put the `helm` binary in the location expected by the `HelmExecutor` one-argument constructor.
+This example assumes the use of the `com.rrmoore.gradle.helm-test-java` to pass the location of the `helm` executable to the Java process for use by the library.

 ```
 package com.rrmoore.helm.test.example.app;